-With the advancement of technology, the concept of dentistry with minimal invasiveness has become increasingly widespread and well-adopted.
+With the advancement of technology, the concept of minimally invasive dentistry has become increasingly widespread and well-adopted.
 Supported by magnification and enhanced lighting devices, dentists can now perform dental procedures with greater precision and improved clinical outcomes.
 Magnification tools such as dental microscopes and loupes have been widely used in dentistry since the 1970s, particularly in endodontic procedures including root canal treatment, retreatment, and apicoectomy.

 In endodontics as well as other restorative dental procedures, magnification devices—especially dental microscopes—offer several key benefits, including: